ronaldtebrake/surge/data/bullets/css-formatting-guidelines.bullets.md

-## CSS formatting guidelines

-## CSS formatting guidelines

 ## Whitespace

-## Indentation
-- Use 2 spaces for each level of indentation, the same standard as Drupal’s PHP and JavaScript code.
+- Use 2 spaces for each level of indentation.
-- Declarations (property/value pairs) should be indented one level relative to their selector.
+- Declarations should be indented one level relative to their selector.
 - Rulesets within a media query should be indented one level relative to the media statement.
 - Comments should maintain the indentation of their declaration or ruleset.

 ## Blank lines
-- In general, separate each ruleset by a blank line when using PostCSS.
+- Separate each ruleset by a blank line when using PostCSS.
-- If a ruleset has a preceding Doxygen-style or single-line-style comment that describes it, place a blank line before the comment.
+- If a ruleset has a preceding comment that describes it, place a blank line before the comment.
 - If two rulesets have no interleaving blank line, they must be logically related.
-If they are not logically related to each other, add a blank line and a comment describing the second ruleset.
+If not, add a blank line and a comment describing the second ruleset.

 ## Line endings
-- There MUST NOT be any whitespace (spaces or tabs) at the end of lines.
+- Do not include any whitespace (spaces or tabs) at the end of lines.
 - All text files should end with a single blank line.
-- Files should be formatted with Unix line endings (a newline character, denoted as `\n` or `LF`), which is also the default in Mac OS X.
+- Format files with Unix line endings (a newline character, denoted as `\n` or `LF`).
-- Tip: configure your editor to “show invisibles”.
-This will allow you to eliminate end-of-line whitespace, eliminate unintended blank-line whitespace, and avoid polluting commits.
-- Drupal 8 and above includes an [EditorConfig](http://editorconfig.org/) file in [its root directory](https://git.drupalcode.org/project/drupal/-/tree/11.x?ref_type=heads) to help maintain these whitespace conventions.

 ## Comments
-- Well commented code is extremely important.
-Take time to describe components, how they work, their limitations, and the way they are constructed.
-Don't leave others guessing as to the purpose of uncommon or non-obvious code.
-- To stay consistent with the rest of Drupal's code base, we borrow some of the CSS comment styles from the [Doxygen and comment formatting conventions](https://www.drupal.org/docs/develop/standards/php/api-documentation-and-comment-standards) for PHP files.

-## File comments
 - Each file should start with a comment describing what the file does.
+Follow this with a blank line.
-Note that a blank line should follow a file comment.
-And keep line-lengths to 80 columns, when possible.
-For more information, see the [PHP file comment standards](https://www.drupal.org/docs/develop/standards/php/api-documentation-and-comment-standards).
+- Keep line-lengths to 80 columns, when possible.

-## Single line comments describing a ruleset
 - Short comments describing a ruleset can be kept to one line.

-## Multi-line comments describing a ruleset
-- When describing a ruleset or set of rulesets, any comment that requires 2 or more lines (wrapped to 80 characters) must follow the Doxygen comment style (also called a “docblock”).
+- Multi-line comments that describe a ruleset or set of rulesets must follow the Doxygen comment style.

-## Multi-line comments inside a ruleset
-- Within a ruleset, multi-line comments are preceded with a `/*` and terminated by a `*/`.
-Text is intended to maintain the text’s left alignment.
+- Multi-line comments within a ruleset are preceded with a `/*` and terminated by a `*/`.
+Text should maintain left alignment.

-## Single-line comments
-- When describing a property or ruleset, any comment that can be written inside the 80 character line length limit can use a simple CSS comment style.
+- Single-line comments can use a simple CSS comment style if they can be written inside the 80 character line length limit.
-- Example of all comment styles:

 ## Properties where browsers do not have or support CSS logical properties
-- Certain properties do not have a “logical properties” equivalent (such as `transform`).
-For these direction specific rules, add a `/* LTR */` comment on the same line preceded by a single space.
-Follow with an additional ruleset (or nested ruleset if using PostCSS) containing the inverse property/values.
+- For direction specific rules, add a `/* LTR */` comment on the same line preceded by a single space.

 ## Rulesets
 - Use one selector per line when a ruleset has a group of selectors separated by commas.
-- When possible, consider using functional pseudo-classes like  `:is()`, `:not()or` `:where()` that allow combining of selectors.
+- Consider using functional pseudo-classes like `:is()`, `:not()or` `:where()` that allow combining of selectors.
 - Include one declaration per line in a declaration block.

 ## Properties
 - In a declaration, the property name should be immediately followed by a colon, then a single space, and then the property’s value.
 - Include a semicolon at the end of all declarations.
-- For property values that require quotes, use double quotes instead of single quotes, e.g. font-family: "Arial Black", Arial, sans-serif; and content: " ";.
+- For property values that require quotes, use double quotes instead of single quotes.
 - Default to rem units, unless it creates an undesired effect.
-- Note that if you are using PostCSS, this is automatic via the PostCSS PxToRem plugin.
-- Quote attribute values in selectors, e.g. input\[type="checkbox"\].
+- Quote attribute values in selectors.
-- Where allowed, avoid specifying units for zero-values, e.g. use `margin: 0;` instead of `margin: 0px;`.
+- Avoid specifying units for zero-values.
 - Include a space after each comma in comma-separated property or function values.
-- Do not use spaces around the parentheses in a function, e.g. color: rgba(0, 0, 0, 0.8);
+- Do not use spaces around the parentheses in a function.
-- Use lower case function names, correct: color: rgba(0, 0, 0, 0.8);
+- Use lower case function names.

 ## Declaration order
-- The declarations in a ruleset should be ordered so that the purpose of the declaration block is most obvious.
-Clarity should be the guiding principle.
+- Order the declarations in a ruleset so that the purpose of the declaration block is most obvious.
-- 1. Positioning properties include: `position`, `float`, `clear`, `inset`, `top`, `right`, `bottom`, `left`, `direction`, and `z-index` plus logical properties like `block-start`, `block-end`, `inline-start` and `inline-end`.
-- 2. Box model properties include:
-- 1.  display
-- 2.  sizing (like block-size or inline-size as logical properties, and width and height and the (max|min) variation or each of them)
-- 3. Margins and the logical property equivalents, plus their various longhand forms (margin-block, margin-top, margin-inline-end…)
-- 4. Paddings and the logical property equivalents,  plus their various longhand forms (padding-block, padding-top, padding-inline-end…)
-- 5. Borders and the logical property equivalents,  plus their various longhand forms.
-- 6.  box-sizing
-- 3. Other declarations.
+- Positioning properties should come first, followed by box model properties, and then other declarations.
-- Within each of the above groups, properties can be grouped alphabetically or grouped with like properties next to each other, e.g. putting font and text properties next to each other.
-Drupal’s coding standards are purposefully vague here because there is no consensus on this issue (as of 2013), but we respect each other’s abilities and preferences.
+- Within each group, properties can be grouped alphabetically or grouped with like properties next to each other.
-- If not automatically added by autoprefixer (which is part of the PostCSS build process), vendor prefixed properties should be directly before their non-prefixed version.
-This allows the official version of the property to override any inconsistencies in the vendor-prefixed versions once those browsers implement the official property.
-If browser bugs or cross-browser issues necessitate any deviation from this ordering, it should be clearly documented.
-- Again, the order of properties is meant to reinforce the purpose of the ruleset.
-As such, it is much more important to add comments to the ruleset than to worry about property ordering.
-- The text of this guideline was originally based on the [*Principles of writing consistent, idiomatic CSS*](https://github.com/necolas/idiomatic-css) by Nicolas Gallagher.
+- Vendor prefixed properties should be directly before their non-prefixed version.
+- Add comments to the ruleset to reinforce its purpose.